veliovgroup/ostrio-analytics/README.md

 > [!TIP]
 > After initializing `new Analytics()` — it's good to go, visitor navigation will be collected and reported in ostr.io analytics.
 For custom events - see below.*

+---

 ### All Methods

-List of all methods and argument available on `OstrioWebAnalytics` instance:
+List of all methods and its arguments available on `OstrioWebAnalytics` instance:

 ```ts
 import Analytics from "ostrio-analytics/source";